ianchu0317/Deauthy/README.md

 I'm not responsible for how you use this code.
 If you reference / download / do anything with this code, you accept that it is your responsibility entirely.
 I'm not liable / responsible / accountable for anything that you are / would / might / will do by using this code.

 **Running DOS attacks in not owned networks is illegal.** Please use this script in owned networks.
-Plz don't hack your neighbours.
+Don't hack your neighbours.

 ____